yuushimizu/butter/README.markdown

 ## Reporters

 Test reporter shows you results fo tests.
-The default test reporter prints results to *standard-output*.
+The default test reporter prints results to \*standard-output\*.
 You can use an another test reporter with the "with-reporter" macro:

     (with-reporter (make-instance 'butter.cui:cui-reporter :verbose t)
       (run-tests))

 The "cui-reporter" class in the "butter.cui" package prints results to a stream.
 You can change the behavior of the reporter by following initargs:

   - stream - An output-stream.
 The reporter prints results to the stream.
-It's *standard-output* by default.
+It's \*standard-output\* by default.
-  - verbose - If the value is not nil, the reporter reports passed assertions, otherwise the reporter reports just only failed assertions.
-It's nil by default.
+  - verbose - If the value is not NIL, the reporter reports passed assertions, otherwise the reporter reports just only failed assertions.
+It's NIL by default.
-  - invoke-debugger - If the value is not nil, the debugger is invoked when an error was signalled, otherwise the assertion is exited as failed.
-It's nil by default.
+  - invoke-debugger - If the value is not NIL, the debugger is invoked when an error was signalled, otherwise the assertion is exited as failed.
+It's NIL by default.

 ## Extending Butter